As a Club, we run the annual George Brown Memorial Classic Run.

 You can read the history and some details of the event below but, although it used to be a "Vintage" Run, it now includes modern classics.
 Whatever you ride, we encourage any motorcyclists, particularly Club members to come along and enjoy the day on whatever bike you have.
 If you can come along on a classic, all the better.

-If you'd like to enter, full details, including an entry form, can be obtained from the Club Secretary, Mick Taylor, by telephoning on 01438 354130, by emailing firstname.lastname@example.org or by writing to Mick at 17 North Road Stevenage SG1 4BD.
+For details of the Memorial Run Regulations and an entry form, please click on the following links or contact the Club Secretary, Mick Taylor, on 01438 354130, email@example.com or at 17 North Road Stevenage SG1 4BD.

 The bikes will start gathering in the car park of the Cromwell Hotel from about 10:00am and the Run will leave at 11:00am.